Benefits & Impact

-- The core of our program is a beautification contest in which communities compete to create the “best project” in their size and category.
-This process runs from submission of applications in March through the judging of completed projects in August.
+- The core of the program is a beautification contest in which communities compete to create the “best project” in their size and category.
+This process runs from submission of applications through the judging of completed projects in August.

-- Hundreds of these community beautification projects have been funded through Sullivan Renaissance seed grants ranging from $200 to $10,000.
+- Hundreds of community beautification projects have been funded through Sullivan Renaissance seed grants ranging from $1000 to $10,000.
 Since 2001, communities have built on these initial grants by raising and spending millions of dollars in their communities.
 The catalytic effect of the seed grants has enabled volunteers to tackle and complete projects that have transformed hamlets, built parks and changed main streets.

 - Sullivan Renaissance emphasizes planning, development and community involvement.
 Each project requires collaboration among two or more groups; many have seen participation from multiple organizations.
 There are thousands of active volunteers throughout Sullivan County.

 - A panel of expert judges reviews the completed projects and determines the winners, which receive additional grants to be used for community purposes.
-Corporate and government support enable additional projects to be funded and recognize communities that address stewardship issues such as historic preservation, the environment and best garden design.
-A special Showing of Flowers Award is given to the community with the best overall flowers.
+Corporate and government support enable additional projects to be funded and recognize communities that address stewardship issues such as historic preservation, the environment and youth engagement.
+Special Showing of Flowers Awards are given to communities with the best overall flowers.
 All of the participants are recognized.

 - Sullivan Renaissance also recognizes the hard work and dedication needed to maintain projects over the years.
 Established groups with a history of participation with Sullivan Renaissance can meet their needs by applying through the Maintenance Program, instead of through the Community Beautification Program.
-A separate application, completion of a Maintenance Assessment Form, site visit and interview are required.
+A separate application, site visit and interview are required.
 Maintenance support is awarded based on the needs identified through the application process.

-- For several years, Sullivan Renaissance has offered grants for grassroots efforts that raise awareness and engage communities in promoting environmental stewardship and advancing conservation initiatives.
-These grants have funded demonstration projects and educational programming as well as tree planting initiatives and community vegetable gardens.
+- The Environmental Initiatives Grant Program supports grassroots efforts to raise awareness and engage communities in promoting environmental stewardship and advancing conservation initiatives.
+Varying grant amounts have funded educational projects and educational programming as well as tree planting indicatives and community vegetable gardens.